 Dental crowns are designed to be strong and durable, but it’s how well you take care of them that determines their longevity.
 Good oral hygiene (i.e., brushing twice a day and flossing daily) are important for keeping your crown in good health and appearance.
 We also recommend you avoid clenching or grinding your teeth, as this can crack and damage your crown.
 Finally, keeping up with your dental checkups allows our team to regularly evaluate the health of your crown and your overall oral health.

 To learn more about dental crowns or the other dental restorations we offer, please schedule a personal consultation with Dr. Dave’s Healthy Smiles.
-For children and adults age 21 and younger, please contact our Clarksville or Dickson office.
+For children and adults age 21 and younger, please contact our Dickson office.
 For all other adult patients, please contact our Dickson office.